kjam/wswp/README.md

 ## Web Scraping with Python

-Welcome to the code repository for [Data Wrangling with Python]()!
+Welcome to the code repository for [Web Scraping with Python, Second Edition]()!
 I hope you find the code and data here useful.
 If you have any questions reach out to @kjam on Twitter or GitHub.

 ### Code Structure